 Instant Journal: Chart Your Life, One Week at a Time by Mia Nolting

-For those who can’t be bothered with keeping a journal or writing down your thoughts and feelings on a daily basis, Instant Journal will be the perfect interactive release to get you through the end of the year and well into 2019.
+For those who can’t be bothered with keeping a journal or writing down your thoughts and feelings on a daily basis, Instant Journal will be the perfect interactive release.
 With this game-changing book, you are able to track your emotions, friendships, feelings and actions each week with simple steps to fill in each page.
 After those 52 weeks of journaling are up, you’ll be able to look back on all of your achievements, discoveries and progress – the perfect gift for the thoughtful people in your life (or treat yourself and add it to your own shelf).

 Pretty Happy: Healthy Ways to Love Your Body by Kate Hudson